 The bulk of the leather was identified as Reindeer hide and had been tanned in the traditional Russian way using willow bark and birch oil which gave the leather a lovely smoky aroma – which can stll be smelled today !!

 At that time the world was in awe of Russia leather which was of a quality never equalled before or since.
 The quality of the leather used to make cavalry boots and saddles could be decisive in winning a battle which could win or lose a kingdom.
 Of such importance was the quality of this leather that England sent spies to determine how it was made.

 The spies were caught and never returned – being hung for their troubles.

 The secret of Russia leather was never discovered and was finally lost for ever during the Russian Revolution of 1917.

 We are incredibly fortunate in having secured some of this Reindeer hide which features a cross hatched grain which would have been applied by the Russian curriers at the time.

 The same diced grain can be seen on upholstery and book binding from the period.

 And the strong smoky smell is still there !!

-Plain keyrings made using this Russian Reindeer Hide are available in the shop in this website in the Bolingbroke Saddlery Range.
+Plain keyrings made using this Russian Reindeer Hide are available in the website shop in the Russian Reindeer Hide section in the alphabetical list.